WCSCourses/GenEpiLAC2024/Manuals/Genome_Assembly_Annotation/Genome_Assembly_Annotation.md

 A recent review from a EUCAST subcommittee summarized the current development status of WGS for bacterial antimicrobial susceptibility testing (AST) for a range or organisms: Ellington MJ, _et al_., (2017) The role of whole genome sequencing in antimicrobial susceptibility testing of bacteria: report from the EUCAST Subcommittee.
 Clin Microbiol Infect.
 23:2-22.
 PubMed PMID: 27890457.

-## Resistance phenotype of 16B, MW2 and MSSA476
+## Resistance phenotype of 16B, MW2 and MSSA476 <!-- omit in toc -->

 From the phenotypic data you have been given you know that 16B exhibits resistance to penicillin, fusidic acid, methicillin and erythromycin, however you do not know what genes are responsible for this in this isolate.
 In the first part of this exercise you are going to use a piece of software, `ariba`, and a publicly available curated antibiotic resistance gene database from ResFinder, to rapidly predict the resistome of 16B from the Illumina sequence reads.
 You will also do this for this other ST1 _S. aureus_ isolates MW2 and MSSA476, and correlate the phenotypic metadata with the genetic information.

-## Determining the antibiotic resistance genotype
+## Determining the antibiotic resistance genotype <!-- omit in toc -->

 `ariba` (Antimicrobial Resistance Identifier by Assembly) is a freely available tool [on GitHub](https://github.com/sanger-pathogens/ariba).
 This tool requires a FASTA input of reference sequences, which can be either a multi-FASTA file or a database of antibiotic resistance genes or non-coding sequences.
 The database serves as one of your inputs, while the other input is paired sequence reads. `ariba` reports which of the reference sequences were found and provides detailed information on the quality of the assemblies and any variants between the sequencing reads and the reference sequences.